 - there is a family history of early onset type 2 diabetes

-- you are of Māori, Pacific or Indo-Asian ethnicity (Indian, including Fijian Indian, Sri Lankan, Afghani, Bangladeshi, Nepalese, Pakistani, Tibetan).
+- you are of Māori, Pacific or Indo-Asian ethnicity (Indian, including Fijian Indian, Sri Lankan, Afghan people, Bangladeshi, Nepalese, Pakistani, Tibetan).

 It is a good idea for other adults to also be tested as you become due for a cardiovascular (heart health) risk assessment at age 35, 45 or 55.

-Pre-diabetes is treated by changing your lifestyle where needed.
+Prediabetes is treated mainly by changing your lifestyle where needed.
 This could delay you developing diabetes by 3–4 years or even prevent you developing it.
-Healthy lifestyles are made up of healthy eating, active living, a healthy body weight and being smoke-free.
+Healthy lifestyles are made up of healthy eating, active living, a healthy body weight and being smoke free.

-- Eat a wide range of different foods – mostly plant-based and less processed – that help you feel great, have more energy, improve your outlook and achieve or maintain a healthy weight.
+- Instead, eat a wide range of different foods, mostly plant-based and less processed, that help you feel great, have more energy, improve your outlook and achieve or maintain a healthy weight.

 - Regular physical activity, sitting less and moving more can help you have a healthy body weight, feel more positive and lower your risk of diabetes, heart disease and some cancers.